JonathanVelez-code/PA3/README.md

 # Atmospheric Temperature Reading Module
 ## Proof of Correctness
 8 temperature sensors, each generating readings every minute over a period of one hour. the program creates a list of synchronized lists to store the temperature readings from each sensor.
 Each synchronized list ensures that the readings are accessed and modified safely from multiple threads.
 ## Experimental Evaluation
 A better might be to create a separate thread to handle the reporting, and use a thread-safe data structure to communicate the latest temperature readings to the reporting thread.
 This would eliminate the need to create and start a new thread for each report, and would allow the program to continue collecting temperature readings while the report is being generated.
 Due to unexpected life issue I wasn't able to implement this idea. :(

 ## Efficiency
 This solution isn't the most efficient because the program waits for each report thread to finish before moving on to the next iteration of the outer loop.
+Also, creates and starts a new thread for each temperature report.
 However, when running on the command line you should expect 2-3 sec to get the full results from the temperature list.